Summer’s Always in Bloom with This Colorful Palm Springs Lifestyle Brand

-Palm Springs might have a reputation as a glitzy vacation locale, but it’s also a city brimming with creativity, full of style in industries as varied as art and architecture, health, wellness and fashion.
-Now Superbloom, a lifestyle company that produces hats, socks, packs and a number of consumer goods in its trademark ten colors, is imbuing Palm Springs with vibrancy all its own.
+Palm Springs might have a reputation as a glitzy vacation locale, but it’s also a city brimming with creativity — full of style in industries as varied as art and architecture, health, wellness, and fashion.
+Now, Superbloom — a lifestyle company that creates hats, socks, packs and a number of consumer goods in its trademark 10 colors — is invigorating Palm Springs with a vibrancy all its own.

-The brand’s signature staple is their Sombra Del Sol, a fashionable wide-brimmed gaucho style hat that keeps the sun off the face and stands up to wind and water without losing its shape.
-Because sustainability is a critical part of the Superbloom ethos, the Sombra Del Sol is made-to-order or made in limited runs of 300 to keep material overruns and carbon footprint at a minimum.
-The hat, in turn, is treated like a limited edition work of art, handcrafted and hand-painted.
+The brand’s signature staple is its Sombra Del Sol, a fashionable wide-brimmed gaucho-style hat that keeps the sun off the face and stands up to wind and water without losing its shape.
+Because sustainability is a critical part of the Superbloom ethos, the Sombra Del Sol is made-to-order or produced in limited runs of 300 to keep material overruns and carbon footprint at a minimum.
+The hat, in turn, is treated like a limited-edition work of art, handcrafted and hand-painted.
 The result?
 A durable, classically stylish hat that’s been painted twenty times from start to finish.

-The collaboration between Dunn-Edwards and Superbloom is an innovative, new application of the brand's paint line.
-“We first tried Dunn-Edwards Instant Orange for our unique color and immediately fell in love with the vibrancy, durability, and quality of ingredients — not to mention it being odorless and non-toxic,” stated Ramirez.
-“As we became even more educated with the Dunn-Edwards brand and its rich history, our values aligned with its forward-thinking approach and commitment to sustainability and innovation,” she added.
+The collaboration between Dunn-Edwards and Superbloom is an innovative application of Dunn-Edwards paint line.
+“We first tried Dunn-Edwards Instant Orange for our unique color and immediately fell in love with the vibrancy, durability and quality of ingredients — not to mention it being odorless and non-toxic,” said Ramirez.
+“As we became even more educated with the Dunn-Edwards brand and its rich history, our values aligned with its forward-thinking approach and commitment to sustainability and innovation."

 The brand has started experimenting with the Dunn-Edwards’ Exquisite product line, the most luxurious, stain-resistant, washable interior matte paint on the market.
 This ultra-low-VOC, 100%-acrylic paint, incorporates Dunn-Edwards' proprietary ChromaStay™ Technology, making it durable and long-lasting.

-For a look at other collaborations and innovative uses of Dunn-Edwards paints, check out how these brands utilized 2020 Color of the Year, Minty Fresh (DE5687).
-Or for another peek at how color sits at the intersection of fashion and design, view the dreamy mints, pinks and yellows that clothing designer Dani Nagel, founder of Dazey LA, uses in her Morrocan-meets-Art-Deco Hollywood pad.
+For a look at other collaborations and innovative uses of Dunn-Edwards paints, check out how these brands are utilizing the 2020 Color of the Year, Minty Fresh (DE5687).
+For another peek at how color sits at the intersection of fashion and design, view the dreamy mints, pinks and yellows that clothing designer Dani Nagel, founder of Dazey LA, uses in her Morrocan-meets-Art-Deco Hollywood pad.

 All photos courtesy of Alexis Ramirez